ericrosenberg1/reddit-sub-analyzer/README.md

 ## Highlights

-- **Full-stack coverage**: Homepage → Analyzer → All The Subs → Settings, all sharing a cohesive Tailwind design.
+- **Full-stack coverage**: Homepage → Sub Search → All The Subs, all sharing a cohesive Tailwind design.
-- **Live data capture**: Every analyzer run and auto-ingest cycle writes to SQLite (`data/subsearch.db` by default).
+- **Live data capture**: Every Sub Search run and auto-ingest cycle writes to SQLite (`data/subsearch.db` by default).
 - **Optimized caching**: In-memory TTL caches keep summary stats and All The Subs queries snappy while respecting low-traffic constraints.
 - **Safe exports**: CSVs are generated in sandboxed temp directories with sanitized filenames.
 - **Open-source invites**: Clear calls to action for GitHub issues/PRs plus README badges inspired by the Immich project.